brettvanderwerff/Flaskerizer/README.md

 ## Selection of large or small Flask application structure (optional)

-Using the command line argument `--S`, results in the creation of a small structure module based Flask app after running steps 1-4 under **Detailed Setup and Operation Example** with the creation of a basic module that contains both the Flask app object and all the routes:
+Using the command line argument `-S`, results in the creation of a small structure module based Flask app after running steps 1-4 under **Detailed Setup and Operation Example** with the creation of a basic module that contains both the Flask app object and all the routes:
 ```
 .
 ├── {{app-name}}.py    # Module with the Flask app and routes